 I am going to convert this PNG logo into a vector.

-To convert the image into a vector, we first have to tell the program what it is we want to vectorize.
-Use any of the available selection tools in Photoshop (such as the Object Selection Tool, Magic Wand Tool, Quick Selection Tool, Lasso Tool, and more) to select the lines or subject of your image.
+To convert the image into a vector, use any of the available selection tools in Photoshop to select the lines or subject of your image.

 In this case, I used the Magic Wand Tool because the logo was already on a transparent background, which made it easy to click on the transparent areas and then invert the selection.